Learning Hybrid Locomotion Skills -- Learn to Exploit Residual Dynamics and Modulate Model-based Gait Control: Gait Generation Kernel

 \subsection{Regulating the Upper Body Orientation}

 The upper body of a humanoid is generally composed of several joints.
 While the robot is walking, their motions and vibrations generate angular momentum around the COM.
-LIP-based models do not take this momentum into account and consider that the GRF always passes through the COM.
-To cancel the effects of this momentum, we designed a PD controller based on the inertial sensor values that are mounted on the robot's torso:
+To cancel the effects of this momentum, we designed a PD controller ($\boldsymbol{u}_\Phi$) based on the inertial sensor values that are mounted on the robot's torso: